Become a certified professional

 The Huangdi Neijing is the cornerstone of all Chinese Medicine and physical culture, it presents us with a science and worldview that makes sense the therapies which we are applying.
 Students are introduced to this beautiful window into the thinking of ancient researchers and the model of a patterned and resonant universe that they created through a series of lectures, exercises and demonstrations.

 Moxibustion is an essential adjunctive modality for tuina therapists.
 Basic technique including direct and indirect methods are taught in both a formal class room setting and through hands on supervised practice.

 The use of herbal poultices, plasters and soaks are part of a complete method of tuina, the theory and practice of these tools are taught in a formal classroom setting.

 A variety of adjunctive therapies are often used in a complete system of tuina, these therapies are introduced throughout the program as appropriate, these include cupping, guasha, massage tools, traction devises and exercise equipment.

 Students observe and participate in treatments given in a busy Chinese Medicine clinic at the Montreal Gongfu Research Center.
 This provides them the necessary skills and experience in clinic management, patient relations, choice of treatment protocols, ethical questions and concerns, and prepares them to work in a clinical environment as a Tuina specialist.

-Clinical rotations usually require 20 hours per week, scheduled on four consecutive week days over the course of 12 weeks.
+Clinical rotations usually require 20 hours per week, scheduled on four consecutive week days over the course of 8 weeks.
 The schedule may vary slightly between rotations.
-Clinical rotations are offered once or twice per year.
+Clinical rotations are offered once per year.